buckaroo-it/BuckarooSDK_PHP/CONTRIBUTING.md

 ### Contribution to refactoring:
-- branch should be created from refactoring
-- code changes should follow Magento2 coding standard
 - include unit tests
 - open the Pull Request
 - check that git workflows checks have passed